Counting submodules of a module over a noetherian commutative ring: Proof of Theorem

 Let us endow the set $\Sub(M)$ of submodules of an $A$-module $M$ with the topology induced by inclusion in $2^M$.
 The material of the previous section also proves (without assuming $A$ countable):

-\begin{prop} If $M$ fails to satisfy (A1), (A2) or (A3) of Theorem \ref{main}, then $\Sub(M)$ is not scattered. \end{prop} \begin{proof} If $M$ is not minimax (i.e., (A1) fails), then $M$ has a subquotient isomorphic to an infinite countable direct sum of nonzero module, and the set of partial sums forms a Cantor set inside $\Sub(M)$.
+\begin{prop} Let $A$ be a noetherian ring.
+If $M$ fails to be minimax, or fails to satisfy Property {\LL} or {\LLL}, then $\Sub(M)$ is not scattered. \end{prop} \begin{proof} If $M$ is not minimax, then $M$ has a subquotient isomorphic to an infinite countable direct sum of nonzero module, and the set of partial sums forms a Cantor set inside $\Sub(M)$.